-- Semi-Annual Index Reviews (SAIRs) in May and November of the Size-Segment and Global Value and Growth Indexes which include: - Updating the indexes on the basis of a fully refreshed Equity Universe. - Taking buffer rules into consideration for migration of securities across size and style segments. - Updating Foreign Inclusion Factors (FIFs) and Number of Shares (NOS). - Quarterly Index Reviews (QIRs) in February and August of the Size-Segment Indexes aimed at: - Including significant new eligible securities (such as IPOs which were not eligible for earlier inclusion) in the index. - Allowing for significant moves of companies within the Size-Segment Indexes, using wider buffers than in the SAIR. - Reflecting the impact of significant market events on FIFs and updating NOS. - Ongoing event-related changes.
+- Quarterly Index Reviews (Index Reviews) in February, May, August and November of the Size-SegmentIndexes which include: - Updating the indexes on the basis of a fully refreshed Equity Universe. - Taking buffer rules into consideration for migration of securities across size and style segments. - Updating Foreign Inclusion Factors (FIFs) and Number of Shares (NOS). - Ongoing event-related changes.
 Changes of this type are generally implemented in the indexes as they occur.
 Significantly large IPOs are included in the indexes after the close of the company's tenth day of trading.

 Any index constructed on the basis of the GIMI methodology may be subject to potential concentration and other limitations resulting from changes in the underlying markets.
-Any such potential limitations of an existing methodology may be assessed as part of the SAIR/QIR process.
+Any such potential limitations of an existing methodology may be assessed as part of the Index Review process.

-3.1 Semi-Annual Index Reviews in May and November
+3.1 Quarterly Index Reviews

-The objective of the SAIRs is to systematically reassess the various dimensions of the Equity Universe for all markets on a fixed semi-annual timetable.
-A SAIR involves a comprehensive review of the Size-Segment and Global Value and Growth Indexes.
+The objective of the Index Reviews is to systematically reassess the various dimensions of the Equity Universe for all markets on a fixed quarterly timetable.
+An Index Review involves a comprehensive review of the Size-Segment Indexes.

-During each SAIR, the Equity Universe is updated and the Global Minimum Size Range is recalculated for each size-segment.
+During each Index Review, the Equity Universe is updated and the Global Minimum Size Range is recalculated for each size-segment.
 Then, the following index maintenance activities are undertaken for each market:

-- Updating the Market Investable Equity Universe. - Recalculating the Global Minimum Size References and Global Minimum Size Ranges - Reassessing the Segment Number of Companies and the Market Size-Segment Cutoffs. - Assigning companies to the size-segments taking into account buffer zones. - Assessing conformity with Final Size-Segment Investability Requirements.
+• Updating the Market Investable Equity Universe.

+- Recalculating the Global Minimum Size References and Global Minimum Size Ranges - Reassessing the Segment Number of Companies and the Market Size-Segment Cutoffs. - Assigning companies to the size-segments taking into account buffer zones. - Assessing conformity with Final Size-Segment Investability Requirements.